Analytical-Guide/Datalake-Guide/QUICKSTART.md

+---
+title: Quick Start Guide
+permalink: /quickstart/
+description: Orientation guide for exploring resources, running recipes, and contributing to the knowledge hub.
+---

 # Quick Start Guide - Delta Lake & Apache Iceberg Knowledge Hub

 Welcome to the Delta Lake & Apache Iceberg Knowledge Hub!
 This guide will help you quickly get started, whether you're here to learn, contribute, or explore.